lindseypgill/hdoc-guide/hdoc-guide/hdocbook/markdown.md

 ## Headings

-Hornbill Docs supports six levels of headings specified with 1 through 6 hash `#` characters, followed by a space and then the heading text
+Hornbill Docs supports six levels of headings, specified by one through six hash `#` characters, followed by a space, and then the heading text:

 ```md